peevd/bar/README.md

           python manage.py loaddata initial_data.json

           ```
-          That will add some Bar rows in database and
+          that will add some Bar rows in database and
-          will create test user with username: user1, password: P@@ssword@@
+          will create test user with:

+            username: user1
+            password: P@@ssword@@

 ## Routes